vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 of the Rgveda' 1485n.

-W. according to Brhatsamhita, Warren, a. of Kalasankalita' Garga and Atharvaṇa Jyo
+W. according to Br̥hatsamhita, Warren, a. of Kalasankalita' Garga and Atharvaṇa Jyo

 642n, 641, 661.